rotki/rotki/docs/api.rst

    :resjson list[str] result: The list of custom asset types in the DB.

    :statuscode 200: Custom asset types retrieved successfully.
-   :statuscode 409: No user is currently logged in.
+   :statuscode 401: No user is currently logged in.
+   :statuscode 409: Other error.
 Check error message.
    :statuscode 500: Internal rotki error.